What do Ted Hughes, Alan Bennett, W H Auden, Tony Harrison, Simon Armitage and the Bronte sisters have in common?

 Final thoughts

 It’s easy to forget Yorkshire when it retires early for winter, and the greenness we love soon disappears.
-But if you dig a little deeper, you’ll uncover its beauty laid bared.
+But if you dig a little deeper, you’ll uncover its beauty laid bare.
 The kind of beauty that captivated the likes of the Brontes, Sylvia Plath, and Frances Hodgson Burnett.

 So there you have it, there really is no better place than Yorkshire to celebrate National Poetry Day.